 While cheap Strats won’t ever be the real deal, they are still exceptionally good guitars.
 They are great for beginners, especially those looking for that Strat sound.

 But they can be equally good for more experienced guitarists who want to expand their arsenal, without having to pay the premium for a Fender.

 Cheap Strat Clone vs. Branded Strat-Style Guitar

 Extremely cheap Stratocaster clones costing around $100 (or even less!) might seem very lucrative on sites like Amazon and eBay, but I'd strongly advise you to stay away from them.

 Sure, there are some popular unbranded options like this Donner guitar (our complete take on Donner guitars), and you can see them compared side-by-side with Squier models on videos without as much harsh criticism as you'd expect.

 But at the end of the day, there's only one reason why they're unbranded.
 They're cheaply made Chinese clones of actual Strats.
 The build quality and reliability are just not comparable to even a budget Squier Strat.

-If you're on a very tight budget and don't want to settle for Squier (although I don't know why, I've seen many up and coming bands using Squier Bullet Strats even for lengthy live performances), I'd personally recommend going for a Strat-style guitar from a known brand, like Yamaha, Ibanez, Jackson etc.
+If you're on a very tight budget and don't want to settle for Squier (although I don't know why, I've seen many up and coming bands using Squier Sonic Strats even for lengthy live performances), I'd personally recommend going for a Strat-style guitar from a known brand, like Yamaha, Ibanez, Jackson etc.